 Friction- Part 1:

-When two surfaces come into contact, forces are applied by each surface on the other.
+Definitions: When two surfaces come into contact, forces are applied by each surface on the other.
 The part which is tangent to the contacting surfaces is called the frictional force.
 Friction is a resisting force that acts on a body to prevent or retard its motion.
 Friction force always acts tangent to the surface at points of contact.
 Friction force acts opposite to the direction of motion.
+There are 2 types of friction: Static friction: If the two surfaces in contact do not move relative to each other, one has static friction.
+Kinetic friction: If the two contacting surfaces are moving relative to each other, then one has kinetic (dynamic or slipping) friction.
+For each case we also have: Fluid friction: it exists when the contacting surfaces are separated by a film of fluid (gas or liquid).
+Dry friction

-Dry friction (Coulomb friction): it occurs between the contacting surfaces of bodies in the absence of a lubricating fluid.
+surfaces of bodies in the absence of a lubricating fluid. |

 The frictional force F that can result between two surfaces without having the surfaces slide relative to each other (Static Friction) is bounded by the equation: